Academic Regulations

 In general, Columbia College students may not enroll in courses offered by Teachers College.
 Exceptions to this policy may be granted under the following circumstances:

-1. In rare instances, a student’s faculty adviser may deem a course offered by Teachers College as essential to the student’s undergraduate major or concentration.
+- In rare instances, a student’s faculty adviser may deem a course offered by Teachers College as essential to the student’s undergraduate major.
 Students with such permission from their faculty adviser should submit a petition to Academic Affairs, 202 Hamilton.

-2. In certain instances, instrumental music instruction in a particular instrument may be available at Teachers College and not through the Music Department.
-If students are accepted into the music instruction program at Teachers College, they will be charged per credit for the course over and above their Columbia tuition.
+In certain instances, instrumental music instruction in a particular instrument may be available at Teachers College and not through the Music Department.
+If students are accepted into the music instruction program at Teachers College, they will be charged per credit for the course over and above their tuition as full-time Columbia College students.
 Students should submit a petition to Andrew Plaa, dean of Advising in the Berick Center for Student Advising.

 Summer Study